-Where pre-application advice has been sought and the City Council has indicated that a Section 106 agreement would be necessary a draft Heads of Terms should be submitted with the planning application.
-This document should be used alongside the advice of the City Council to draft the Heads of Terms.
+Where pre-application advice has been sought and the council has indicated that a Section 106 agreement would be necessary a draft Heads of Terms should be submitted with the planning application.
+This document should be used alongside council advice to complete the draft Heads of Terms.

-For applications where pre-application advice has not been sought from the Council and it is identified that a section 106 legal agreement will be required the case officer will engage in discussions with the developer at the earliest possible opportunity in order to prevent delays in the decision-taking process.
-The guidance contained within this document should be used in the preparation and negotiation of the legal agreement by the developer and the City Council.
+For applications where pre-application advice has not been sought from the council and it is identified that a section 106 legal agreement will be required the case officer will engage in discussions with the developer at the earliest possible opportunity in order to prevent delays in the decision-taking process.
+The guidance contained within this document should be used in the preparation and negotiation of the legal agreement by the developer and the council.

-14.1 Provisions of works by a developer
+Provisions of works by applicants